pdh21/pdh21.github.io/_posts/2019-06-11-FACYNation_BDT.markdown

     Crop yield prediction without uncertianty =   7.13

 Because we are using one value for temperature and precipitation (the mean), we have one estimate for predicted yield, 7.13.
-Lets compare this to the posterior probability distribution of predicted yields from our probabilisitic model.
+Lets compare this to the posterior probability distribution of predicted yields from our probabilistic model.

 ```python